CVENT

 Img: Wireframes of some of the top ideas gathered

 To get a clear understanding of what the various touch points were for an attendee to build their agenda, I mapped out the agenda building journey for an attendee that captured what the state of the agenda would be at every stage.
-This was then reviewed with the PMs where I cross-checked my analysis and assumptions with them, made corrections and finalised the direction I needed to take with the designs.
+This was then reviewed with the PMs where I cross-checked my analysis and assumptions with them, made corrections and finalized the direction I needed to take with the designs.

 Attendee's agenda building journey that clarified current state and provided design direction